Brevoort Lake Campground

 Lake and Pond Fishing

-Brevoort Lake is a 4,233 acre lake that offers many recreational opportunities, Boat access is from the center of the campground on Boedne Bay.
-In 1985 the Forest Service completed the construction of a walleye spawning reef in Brevoort Lake
+Brevoort Lake is a 4,233-acre lake with many recreational opportunities, Boat access is from the center of the campground on Boedne Bay.
+In 1985 the Forest Service completed the construction of a walleye spawning reef in Brevoort Lake.